Krystra/ZenPub/Features/Ezreal.md

 7) Killsteal Options
 8) Smart Antigap usage with menu options
 9) BaseUlt
+10) Smart tear stack.
-10) Power Prediction > its currently on testing so default prediction is still internal. ( you can chose predictions in menu )
+11) Power Prediction > its currently on testing so default prediction is still internal. ( you can chose predictions in menu )